LZ-LAB/GRAHyformer/README.md

-# The HyCubE Model
+# The GRAHyformer Model
-This paper has been submitted to the IEEE TKDE journal.
+This paper has been submitted to The Web Conference 2025 (WWW 2025).